azfarwisnu/KMIPN-FINAL-CYBER-SECURITY-2024/rev/clown/readme.md

 Description :
 ```
-An instance on another planet has just been cyber attacked, help them recover their critical data.
+An instance on another planet has just been cyber attacked, help them recover their imporant data.

 Author: Vaints
 ```